 Sticker price isn’t the final price

-Ranked among the U.S. News & World Report’s Best Colleges for 2023, Augustana is more affordable than families may think.
-Once they see their financial aid packages, students and families can be surprised at the cost difference between a private, independent college and a large, regional public university.
+Ranked among the U.S. News & World Report’s Best Colleges for 2026, Augustana is more affordable than families may think.
+Once they see their financial aid packages, students and families are often surprised at the cost manageability, compared with a large, regional public university.

 It’s a difference that can be missed during an initial review of college costs.
 And it can make all the difference to a student's college choice.